Stellarium/stellarium/BUILDING.md

 an IDE.
 You can use any IDE of your choice, but QtCreator is recommended as more suited for Qt development.

+Inside QtCreator, you open the `CMakeLists.txt` inside Stellarium's source directory.
+Default settings create a debug build with all useful plugins.
+In the Projects tab (button in vertical left bar), you should at least configure Debug and Release builds.

+Do not forget to load the [Code Style File](https://stellarium.org/files/ide/stellarium-ide.xml) ([TAR.GZ](https://stellarium.org/files/ide/stellarium-ide.xml.tgz)) in Extras/Settings/C++/Coding style.

 ## Prerequisite Packages

 To build and develop Stellarium, several packages may be required from